ilikepizza107/FESOV-SaveEditor/README.md

   * Edit every character's class, inventory, and stats
   * Edit the convoy's contents
   * Edit both protagonists' silver and gold marks
+  * Remove or add units, including bosses and other normally un-recruitable units
+  * Remove or add items in the convoy

 ### How to use
   * Dump save file using a save manager (e.g. Checkpoint) Make a backup just in case